Sreya8/Software_Engineering/README.md

 7. return the sum of comments

 ### Note: A # in a multiple line comment is considered as part of multiple line comment.
 This way we do not count the same line twice.

+## LOC
+1. Count the number of blank lines using the above procedure (Blank Lines)
+2. return total_number_of_lines - no_blank - no_comment

+## eLOC
+1. Count the number of blank lines using the above procedure (Blank Lines)
+2. return total_number_of_lines - no_blank - no_comment

+### Note: LOC and eLOC will be the same since python does not use stand alone curly braces

+## Functions
+1. Open the file
+2. Get the parse tree of the file
+3. Initialize no_func = 0
+4. For each item in the parse tree use the ast library to check if it is an instance of a function.
+5. If it is an instance of a function increment no_func by 1.
+6. Return no_func